 \subsection{Parameters of the luminosity function}

-A complementary approach, which we pursue in this Section, is to constrain a parameterization of the LF directly from the LIM PS.
-In what follows, we assume that the LF can be accurately described by a Schechter function and derive the joint posterior distribution of its three parameters starting from the independent uniform prior distributions listed in the bottom part of Table~\ref{tab:priors}.
+A complementary approach, which we adopt in this section, is to constrain a parametric representation of the LF directly from the LIM PS.
+Specifically, we assume that the LF can be accurately described by a Schechter function and derive the joint posterior distribution of its three parameters, starting from the independent uniform prior distributions listed in the bottom part of Table~\ref{tab:priors}.

 By construction, our implementation of this approach is not equivalent to the concept discussed at the end of Sect.~\ref{sec:moments}.
 Indeed, there, we showed that the LIM PS can be used to set constraints of the parameters of the LF at $z=3.6$.
 Conversely, here, to be consistent with the generation of our mock data presented in Sect.~\ref{sec:clust_shot-noise}, we perform the abundance matching at $z=5$ and we model the power spectra at $z\simeq 3.6$ by assuming that the function $\mathcal{L}(M)$ does not evolve in between.
-Therefore, we effectively set constraints on the LF at $z=5$ while, in this model, the LF at $z=3.6$ is not even necessarily well described by a Schechter function.\footnote{With our assumptions, due to the evolution of the halo mass function between redshift 5 and 3.6, the first and second moments of the LF increase by a factor of a few, which is in the same ballpark of the variations seen in the \textsc{Marigold} simulations.}
+We therefore effectively set constraints on the LF at $z=5$, while in this model, the LF at $z=3.6$ is not even necessarily well described by a Schechter function.\footnote{With our assumptions, due to the evolution of the halo mass function between redshift 5 and 3.6, the first and second moments of the LF increase by a factor of a few, which is in the same ballpark of the variations seen in the \textsc{Marigold} simulations.}

-An advantage of this approach is that it gives us the possiblity to jointly fit the LIM PS at $z=3.6$ and the LF at $z=5$ using the ALPINE data.
-Hence, in this section, we only consider the pessimistic case.
-Our results should be read as an example of the potential constraints that future samples can provide.
+An advantage of this framework is that it enables a joint analysis of the LIM PS at $z=3.6$ and the ALPINE LF data at $z=5$.
+Because the mock data were generated assuming the pessimistic LF scenario and no redshift evolution in $\mathcal{L}(M)$, however, the resulting constraints are intrinsically conservative.
+They should be interpreted as lower bounds on the performance of this method, with real data expected to yield tighter constraints as measurements improve.